Child labour: United States

 Child labour laws in the United States are found at the federal and state levels.
 The most sweeping federal law that restricts the employment and abuse of child workers is the Fair Labor Standards Act (FLSA).
 Child labour provisions under FLSA are designed to protect the educational opportunities of youth and prohibit their employment in jobs that are detrimental to their health and safety.
 FLSA restricts the hours that youth under 16 years of age can work and lists hazardous occupations too dangerous for young workers to perform.

 Under the FLSA, for non-agricultural jobs, children under 14 may not be employed, children between 14 and 16 may be employed in allowed occupations during limited hours, and children between 16 and 17 may be employed for unlimited hours in non-hazardous occupations.
 A number of exceptions to these rules exist, such as for employment by parents, newspaper delivery, and child actors.
 The regulations for agricultural employment are generally less strict.

 States have varying laws covering youth employment.
 Each state has minimum requirements such as, earliest age a child may begin working, number of hours a child is allowed to be working during the day, number of hours a child is allowed to be worked during the week.
 The United States Department of Labor lists the minimum requirements for agricultural work in each state.
 Where state law differs from federal law on child labour, the law with the more rigorous standard applies.

-Individual states have a wide range of restrictions on labour by minors, often requiring work permits for minors who are still enrolled in high school, limiting the times and hours that minors can work by age and imposing additional safety regulations.
+Individual states have a wide range of restrictions on labour by minors, often requiring work permits for minors who are still enrolled in high school.
+Many states also limit the times and hours minors may work in non-agricultural jobs, as categorized by age, in addition to imposing additional safety regulations.